pulumi/docs/content/docs/reference/pkg/azurerm/databoxedge/v20200501preview/user.md

 ---
 title: "User"
-title_tag: "Resource User | Module databoxedge/v20200501preview | Package azurerm"
+title_tag: "Resource User | Module databoxedge/v20200501preview | Package Azure RM"
 meta_desc: "Explore the User resource of the databoxedge/v20200501preview module, including examples, input properties, output properties, lookup functions, and supporting types.
 Represents a user who has access to one or more shares on the Data Box Edge/Gateway device."
 ---